BenjaminHaaseT/card-counting-blackjack-simulation/README.md

 ## Goals
 In this project, I wanted to learn how to create interfaces in a library that would allow for customization by others, as well as how to leverage concurrency when running simulations.
-Since a simulation for each strategy is independent of other strategy simulations, I wanted to learn how to harness concurrency to increase efficiency when running many different simulations.

 ## Usage
 To run the executable for this program clone the repository onto your local machine.
 Since this crate is part of a workspace make sure you are located in the blackjack_sim directory.